i-like-robots/magnolia-mock-server/README.md

 ### Command line

-You can use the tool to serve a directory of YAML files containing your content using `npx` (which is installed with npm):
+You can use the tool to serve a directory of YAML files containing your content using `npx` (which is a tool installed by default with npm):

 ```bash
 npx magnolia-mock-server --port 5000 ./content
 ```

-Once running you can access the API via one of its [endpoints](#endpoints).
+Once [configured](#options) and running you can access the API via one of its [endpoints](#endpoints).

 ### Node.js